mffiedler/svt-case-doc/cases/storage.md

 | b4    | glusterfs | sample=1, runtime=3600, ramp_time=300,--block-sizes=4,16,64, --pre-iteration-script=/root/svt/storage/scripts/drop-cache.sh | [ip-172-31-30-232](http://perf-infra.ec2.breakage.org/pbench/results/ip-172-31-30-232/) |

 In order to keep [burst balance](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSVolumeTypes.html), we use 1000G gp2 devices for glusterfs and for PVC used in the fio pod.
 We did it for a3 and b4.

+### Observation

+Based on the test so far:

+* Stable results: If we execute the same test on different clusters, the results are very close to one another.
+Proof: a1 and a2, b1, b2, and b3.
+* Before tuning (a0 vs b0), the result on glusterfs is worse (r) or not comparable (s).
+Our first try is to extend the test time from 30s to 3600s.
+This made the result more unpredictable: a1s is better while b1r is better.
+Notice that we got almost identical (r,w,rw) results on 4096K as block-size.
+* The 2nd try changed 2 things: bigger devices (1000G) to keep the burst balance.
+Smaller block size <code>bz=4,16,64</code>: 16K [is choson](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSVolumeTypes.html) as benchmark in aws.
+64K [is choson by Elko](http://pbench.perf.lab.eng.bos.redhat.com/results/gprfs013/fio_1_client_seq_2017.07.31T06.51.31/).
+* Extending test time on glusterfs: b1 is slightly better than b0.
+Same as the bigger device and smaller block size: b4 is better than b3.
+We cannot say it is also the case for gp2 tests because a0 and a4 are not comparable.
+But it (a4) improves (a1) on random IO.
+* It seems we can correctly show the overhead of CNS: a4 is better than b4.